 Among his conclusions are: One, there's no such thing as a safe dose of radiation.
 Even the lowest doses increase the rate of cancer.
 Two, exposure to low-level radiation over a long period is as dangerous as the same exposure received all at once.
-For example, one rem per year for ten years would have the same effect as ten rems in one year.
-Three, low-level radiation is one of the most important carcinogens to which large numbers of people are exposed.
+For example, one rem per year for ten years would have the same effect as ten rems in one mother with young children and I'm very concerned about the environment.
+My husband, a physician, receives numerous medical journals that I often look at.
+Because we do have three children, I am especially interested in articles concerning the health of children.